blalor/blalor.github.io/jekyll/about/index.md

     Photo Credit: Brian Lalor
 ---

+<a href="//www.youtube.com/watch?v=pAoZWyLMb6c" data-lity>“Speed has never killed anyone.
+Suddenly becoming stationary, that’s what gets you.” - Jeremy Clarkson</a>

 I'm heading back to Bonneville and posting pictures as I go.

 ## About the Blog